-- 1. Prepared by an objective professional qualified in the diagnosis of such conditions. - Include information regarding testing procedures followed, instruments used for the assessment of the disability, test results, and written interpretation of these results as they pertain to an educational environment and/or participation in the College's Programs. - 3.
-Reflect the individual's present level of functioning in the areas related to the particular accommodations request. - 4.
-Prepared no more than three years prior to the initial request for accommodation. - 5.
-Educational records from one's high school must be provided as additional verification.
+- Be prepared by an objective professional qualified in the diagnosis of such conditions. - Include information regarding testing procedures followed, instruments used for the assessment of the disability, test results, and written interpretation of these results as they pertain to an educational environment and/or participation in the College's Programs. - Reflect the individual's present level of functioning in the areas related to the particular accommodations request. - Be prepared no more than three years prior to the initial request for accommodation.